Music for Elephants

 If you'd like to help, Save the Elephants is doing excellent work on the ground in Africa to monitor populations, support anti-poaching efforts, and build paths to human/elephant co-existence.

-Special thanks to the artist's husband Brian Kirkbride for invaluable assistance in writing the software to generate the score.
-Thanks also to environmental non-profit NRDC, where I am Artist-in-Residence, and to NRDC's Elly Pepper for her assistance in gaining access to and interpreting poaching data.
+Thanks to Artprize curatorial fellow Alison Erazmus who helped debut the project at in Grand Rapids, before it traveled to Chicago’s Museum of Contemporary Art (MCA), with the assistance of Coordinator of Public Programs and Interpretive Practices, Ann Meisinger.
+Special thanks to the artist's husband, sound artist Brian Kirkbride, for invaluable guidance in writing the software to generate the score.
+Thanks also to environmental non-profit NRDC, where Kendler is Artist-in-Residence, and to NRDC's Elly Pepper for her assistance in interpreting the poaching data.